AlibabaCloudDocs/ots/intl.en-US/Compute-Analysis/Hive/HadoopMR/Tutorial.md

 Prepare a Tablestore table named pet.
 The name column is the only primary key column.
 The following table lists the data in the table.

 **Note:** You do not need to write data to the empty fields.
 Tablestore is schema-free.
-You not need to write NULL even if no values exist.
+You do not need to write NULL even if no values exist.

 |name|owner|species|sex|birth|death|
 |:---|:----|:------|:--|-----|-----|